Woodland Dog Bite Lawyer

 - Wolf hybrids

-I’m Ed Smith, a Dog Bite Injury Lawyer in Woodland.
-Dog bites cause much more than just broken bones and scars.
-The emotional and psychological trauma can last a lifetime.
+Dog bites cause much more than broken bones and scars, and emotional and psychological trauma can last a lifetime.
 If you or someone you love has been bitten by a dog, you may be entitled to compensation from the dog owner.
-Call me today for free and friendly legal advice at (530) 392-9400 or (800) 404-5400.
+Call our Woodland dog bite lawyers today for free and friendly case advice at (530) 392-9400 or (800) 404-5400.

-I’ve been helping many clients in the Woodland area and throughout Northern California with personal injury and wrongful death cases for 36 years.
+Our injury lawyers have been helping many clients in the Woodland area and throughout Northern California with personal injury and wrongful death cases since 1982.